 More About Annuals

 One of the benefits of planting Annuals is that they are often fast-growing and will bloom quickly, adding instant color and vibrancy to gardens and outdoor spaces.
 They are also relatively easy to grow and care for, making them an ideal choice for beginners and experienced gardeners alike.
 However, once Annuals have completed their life cycle, they will die off, and the gardener will need to replant them the following season.
-In the Upstate, we have a spring and fall season.
-The spring season annuals are planted after the last frost date, and the fall season annuals are planted to replace spring season annuals that have become exhausted after an entire blooming season.
+In the Upstate, we have a spring/summer season and a fall/winter season.
+The spring/summer season annuals are planted after the last frost date in the spring, and the fall/winter season annuals are planted to replace spring season annuals after first frost causes die off or after they become exhausted after an entire blooming season.

 Annuals are heavy feeders and require regular fertilization to keep vigorous blooming.
 Martin Garden Center recommends three approaches a 6-month slow-release feed provided by Fertilome Garden Cote 6 for lazy people, the Fertilome Premium Bedding Plant Food every 30 days, or Jack’s Blossom Booster plant food every or every other time you water.
 Sometimes, a combination approach works best.